This post contains affiliate links.

 Location: Autogara 1 Pta 1 Decembrie 1918, 6

 On the way home, we missed the 1 pm minibus and didn’t want to wait until the next one at 6 pm, so we took the 2:30 train from Brasov to Sibiu.
-It was 4 hours instead of 2.5, but I really enjoyed it.
-It was pretty empty, new, air conditioned, spacious, and had absolutely amazing panoramic views of the mountains, farmlands, and idyllic little Transylvanian towns the whole way.
-If you have some time, I absolutely recommend taking the train at least one way for your weekend in Brasov.
+It was 4 hours instead of 2.5, but I actually really enjoyed it.

-We dropped our stuff off at the Mountain Tale Hostel (which was kind of weird, to be honest, but was clean and comfortable with a good location) and spent the evening just walking through the charming city streets, eating dinner, grabbing a few drinks, and smoking shisha.
+We dropped our stuff off and spent the evening just walking through the charming city streets, eating dinner, grabbing a few drinks, and smoking shisha.

 It’s not for everyone, but I’m always on the lookout for a good shisha bar and they’re actually really hard to find.
 Not in Brasov, though.
 Cafe 13 has the best shisha I have ever had (and I taught for two years in Abu Dhabi, so I’ve smoked a lot) and a really friendly staff.
 Plus, it’s open ’til 1am which is pretty late for this sleepy mountain town.